c

 • in most jobs in pubs and betting shops;

-• any work that may be harmful to their education, health or wellbeing;
+• in any job that may be harmful to their education, health or wellbeing; or

 Find out more from our experts